 The NFIP publishes Flood Insurance Rate Maps (FIRMs) which establish Special Flood Hazard Areas within Nags Head.
 Property owners in these areas who have a building that is partially or wholly located in the SFHA are subject to regulations and insurance requirements of the NFIP.
 The Planning Department administers the regulatory requirements of the NFIP for the Town.
 Buildings within the SFHA must meet minimum elevation requirements established by the FIRMs and must also adhere to specific construction requirements.
 As part of the permitting and inspections process, staff will ensure that each building subject to these regulations meets the minimum requirements through the issuance of a floodplain development permit.

-View the current flood maps at the following sites:
+View the current flood maps and determine whether your property is at risk for flooding at the following sites: